liferay/liferay-docs/developer/frameworks/articles/05-content-publication-management/02-export-import/04-providing-entity-specific-local-services-for-export-import/01-intro.markdown

 model repository layer, however, you can add export/import specific requirements on top of the present local services to serve your data handlers' needs.

-The method completes the following
+The method does this:

-- sets the user ID and service context based on the [`PortletDataContext`](@platform-ref@/7.2-latest/javadocs/portal-kernel/com/liferay/exportimport/kernel/lar/PortletDataContext.html)
+- Sets the user ID and service context based on the [`PortletDataContext`](@platform-ref@/7.2-latest/javadocs/portal-kernel/com/liferay/exportimport/kernel/lar/PortletDataContext.html)
   (used to populate the LAR file with your application's data during the export process).
-- sets the UUID, which is required to differentiate staged content between Sites.
+- Sets the UUID, which is required to differentiate staged content between Sites.
-- calls the entity's local service.
+- Calls the entity's local service.

 Not every method implementation requires additional export/import information.
 For example, deleting Bookmarks Entries and deleting Bookmarks Entry staged